Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Experiments

 \subsection{Qualitative Analysis}

-To gain more insights into \textbf{Griffon}, we conduct extensive visualizations in \cref{fig:visualization}.
-We qualitative validate the effectiveness of \textbf{Griffon} by comparing it with the expert model Grounding DINO and the generalist model Qwen-VL at the four scenarios.
-As shown in \cref{fig:visualization}, \textbf{Griffon} outperforms the other two models.
-For single referent scenarios, \textbf{Griffon} can not only localize objects of normal sizes but also small objects compared to Qwen-VL.
-Also, \textbf{Griffon} can refuse to output when the input object is nonexistent and doesn't omit any objects in the One Category with Multi Objects scenario.
+To gain more insights about \textbf{Griffon}, we present extensive visualization results in \cref{fig:visualization}.
+We qualitatively validate the effectiveness of \textbf{Griffon} by comparing it with the expert model Grounding DINO and the generalist model Qwen-VL in all possible localization scenarios.
+As shown in \cref{fig:visualization}, for Single Referent scenario, \textbf{Griffon} can not only localize objects of normal sizes but also small objects compared with Qwen-VL.
+Also, \textbf{Griffon} can refuse to output results when the input object is nonexistent and doesn't omit any objects in the One Category with Multi Objects scenario.
 It further approaches the performance of the expert model Grounding DINO in Multi Categories with Multi Objects scenario in the case of lower resolution (448 \vs 1333), accurately localizing the small objects and objects partially hidden.
-Therefore, our \textbf{Griffon} is capable of being applied in the real world scenarios requiring exact localization.
+Therefore, our \textbf{Griffon} is capable of being applied in real-world scenarios requiring accurate localization.